yashraj-19/RagSearch/README.md

 # ragsearch

-`ragsearch` is a Python library designed for building a Retrieval-Augmented Generation (RAG) application that enables natural language querying over structured data.
+`RagSearch` is a Python library designed for building a Retrieval-Augmented Generation (RAG) application that enables natural language querying over structured data.
 This tool leverages embedding models and a vector database (FAISS or ChromaDB) to provide an efficient and scalable search engine.

 ## Features
 - Seamless integration with the Cohere AI LLM for generating embeddings.